wilzbach/english/basics/slices.md

     auto arr = new int[5];
     assert(arr.length == 5); // memory referenced in arr.ptr

-Actual allocated memory in this case is completely managed by garbage collector, returned slice acts as a "view" on underlying elements.
+The actual allocated memory is completely managed by the garbage collector, the returned slice acts as a "view" on the underlying elements.

-### Getting a slice to existing memory
+### Obtaining a slice to existing memory

-Using a slicing operator one can also get a slice pointing to some already existing memory.
-Slicing operator can be applied to another slice, static arrays, structs/classes implementing `opSlice` and few other entities.
+Using the slicing operator one can also get a slice pointing to already existing memory.
+Slicing operator can be applied to any existing slice, static arrays, structs/classes implementing `opSlice` and few other entities.

-In an example expression `origin[start .. end]` slicing operator is used to get a slice of all elements of `origin` from `start` to the element _before_ `end`:
+In the example expression `origin[start .. end]` the slicing operator is used to get a slice of all elements of `origin` from `start` to the element _before_ `end`:

     auto newArr = arr[1 ..
 4]; // index 4 ist NOT included